 If you’re struggling with this week’s questions, this walkthrough should help you get the skills you need.

 If it’s a formula you need, here are the two that are relevant this week.
-You aren’t given these so you will need to remember them.
+You are given the trigonometric ratios in the 2023 exams but it’s in a different format than your used to so it may be worth memorising them anyway.

 Circumference of a circle